-A third SMN upregulator, The Roche Group's ("Roche's") risdiplam, may enter the U.S. market in the first half of 2020, with a FDA PDUFA date of May 24, 2020.
-Like SPINRAZA® (nusinersen), risdiplam modulates the SMN2 gene but is administered in an oral dosage form.
+A third SMN upregulator, The Roche Group's ("Roche's")Evrysdi[®] (risdiplam), received FDA approval on August 7, 2020.
+Like SPINRAZA[®] (nusinersen), risdiplam modulates the SMN2 gene but is administered in an oral dosage form.

-In collaboration with Astellas Pharma Inc., Cytokinetics, Inc. is developing reldesemtiv, a fast-skeletal muscle troponin activator ("FSTA"), as a potential treatment for amyotrophic lateral sclerosis ("ALS") and SMA.
+Cytokinetics, Inc. is developing reldesemtiv, a fast-skeletal muscle troponin activator ("FSTA"), as a potential treatment for amyotrophic lateral sclerosis ("ALS") and SMA.

-Catalyst Pharmaceuticals Inc. and Roche are developing investigational agents with other mechanisms of action for the treatment of SMA.
+Catalyst Pharmaceuticals Inc.is developing an investigational agent with another mechanism of action for the treatment of SMA

-Acceleron Pharma, Inc., Novartis, Regeneron Pharmaceuticals, Inc. and Roche are developing therapies for muscle-wasting diseases, other than SMA, that are intended to work, at least in part, through inhibition of the myostatin signaling pathway.
+Many companies, such as Regeneron Pharmaceuticals, Inc. and Roche are developing therapies for muscle-wasting diseases, other than SMA, that are intended to work, at least in part, through inhibition of the myostatin signaling pathway.

 Our competitors for SRK-181 may include other companies developing cancer immunotherapies to be used in combination with CPI therapy.
-Merck KGaA's bintrafusp alfa, a bifunctional TGF- β trap/PD-L1 antibody that is partnered with GSK, is in pivotal trials for the treatment of biliary tract cancer.
-Several Phase II studies are also ongoing with bintrafusp alfa in non small cell lung cancer ("NSCLC"), as well as multiple Phase 1 studies in a variety of solid tumor types.
+Merck KGaA's bintrafusp alfa, a bifunctional TGF- β trap/PD-L1 antibody that is partnered with GSK, the leading investigational agent of this emerging class of therapies intended to improve outcomes in patients non-responsive to CPI inhibition.
+Bintrafusp alfa is currently is in Phase 2 and 3 trials for the treatment of biliary tract cancer ("BTC"), non-small cell lung cancer ("NSCLC") and cervical cancer, as well as in multiple early-stage clinical studies in a variety of solid tumor types.

-Other companies, including Sanofi S.A., Novartis, Forbius, and AbbVie Inc. are developing therapies for cancer immunotherapy in combination with CPI therapy, that are intended to work, at least in part, through inhibition of the $TGF\beta$ signaling pathway.
+Other companies, including Novartis, Merck (acquired Tilos Therapeutics), Sanofi S.A., Bristol Meyers Squibb (acquired Forbius), Gilead and AbbVie Inc. are developing therapies for cancer immunotherapy in combination with CPI therapy, that are intended to work, at least in part, through inhibition of the $TGF\beta$ signaling pathway.

-Our competitors may also include companies that are or will be developing therapies for the same therapeutic areas that we are targeting within our early pipeline, including other neuromuscular disorders, cancer, fibrosis and anemia.
+Our competitors may also include companies that are or will be developing therapies for the same therapeutic areas that we are targeting within our early pipeline, including other neuromuscular disorders, cancer and fibrosis.